Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: Asymptotic analysis

 \section{Asymptotic analysis}

 In this section, we present an asymptotic analysis of the Neural Isometry Conditions when $n$ goes to infinity while $d$ is fixed.
-While our analysis in Section \ref{sec:relu_skip} provides sharp estimates on the recovery threshold for a single linear or ReLU neuron, the asymptotic analysis in this section enables us prove the recovery of multiple ReLU neurons.
+While our analysis in Section \ref{sec:relu_skip} provides sharp estimates on the recovery threshold for a single linear or ReLU neuron, the asymptotic analysis in this section proves the recovery of multiple ReLU neurons.

 We begin with the case of two planted ReLU neurons in the asymptotic setting.
 For $\mfw,\mfv\in\mbR^d$, recall our notation for the cosine angle between $\mfw$ and $\mfv$ given by $\cos\angle(\mfw,\mfv)=\frac{\mfw^T\mfv}{\|\mfw\|_2\|\mfv\|_2}$.
-In order to show that the $\mathrm{NNIC} \mydash 2$ in \eqref{eq:irr_cond_normal} holds, and consequently two-neuron recovery succeeds via ReLU NNs with normalization later, we calculate the asymptotic limit of the left-hand-side in \eqref{eq:irr_cond_normal} when $k=2$, which is given by
+In order to show that the $\mathrm{NNIC} \mydash 2$ in \eqref{eq:irr_cond_normal} holds, and consequently two-neuron recovery succeeds via ReLU NNs with normalization layer, we calculate the asymptotic limit of the left-hand-side in \eqref{eq:irr_cond_normal} when $k=2$, which is given by

 We consider the case of $\mfw_1,\mfw_2$ satisfying $\cos\angle(\mfw_1,\mfw_2)=-1$ and $\cos\angle(\mfw_1,\mfw_2)=0$ for simplicity.

 \begin{proposition} Suppose that each entry of $\mfX\in\mbR^{n\times d}$ is an i.i.d. random variable following the normal distribution $\mcN(0,1/n)$.
 Suppose that $\mfy=\frac{(\mfX\mfw_1)_+}{\|(\mfX\mfw_1)_+\|_2}+\frac{(\mfX\mfw_2)_+}{\|(\mfX\mfw_2)_+\|_2}$ is the planted model, where $\mfw_1,\mfw_2\in\mbR^d$.
 Let $\mfD_1=\diag(\mbI(\mfX\mfw_1\geq 0))$ and $\mfD_2=\diag(\mbI(\mfX\mfw_2\geq 0))$.
 Consider any diagonal arrangement pattern $\mfD_j=\diag(\mbI(\mfX\mfh_j\geq 0))$.
 Consider the random variable $T$ defined in \eqref{eq:asymptoticT}. \begin{itemize} \item Suppose that $\cos\angle(\mfw_1,\mfw_2)=-1$.
 Let $\gamma=\cos\angle(\mfw_1,\mfh_j)$.
 As $n\to\infty$, $T$ converges in probability to a univariate function $g_1(\gamma)$.
 Here $g_1(\gamma)\leq 1$ and the equality holds if and only $\gamma=1$ or $\gamma=-1$. \item Suppose that $\cos\angle(\mfw_1,\mfw_2)=0$.
 Let $\gamma_1=\cos\angle(\mfw_1,\mfh_j)$ and $\gamma_2=\cos\angle(\mfw_2,\mfh_j)$.
 As $n\to\infty$, $T$ converges in probability to a bivariate function $g_2(\gamma_1,\gamma_2)$.
 Here $g_2(\gamma_1,\gamma_2)\leq 1$ and the equality holds if and only $(\gamma_1,\gamma_2)=(1,0)$ or $(\gamma_1,\gamma_2)=(0,1)$. \end{itemize} Therefore, in both of the above cases, we have $T\le 1$ as $n\to\infty$ and consequently the $\mathrm{NNIC} \mydash 2$ holds.
 Moreover, the planted two-neuron NN is the unique optimal solution to \eqref{prob:min_nrm} (up to permutation and splitting) and its convex reformulation \eqref{min_nrm:relu_normal}. \end{proposition}